MicrosoftDocs/Advertising-docs/BingAds/bingads-13/bulk-service/campaign.md

 ## <a name="campaigntype"></a>Campaign Type
 The type of the campaign.

-The campaign type determines whether the campaign is a Bing Shopping campaign, Dynamic Search Ads campaign, or Search campaign.
+The campaign type determines whether the campaign is a Microsoft Shopping campaign, Dynamic Search Ads campaign, or Search campaign.
 Possible values include *Audience*, *DynamicSearchAds*, *Shopping*, and *Search*.

 **Add:** Required for Audience campaigns, and otherwise this field is optional.
 If not specified, then default value of *Search* is used and you cannot set Audience, Dynamic Search Ads, or Shopping campaign settings.
 If the campaign type is *Shopping* then you must also include the [Country Code](#countrycode), [Priority](#priority), and [Store Id](#storeid) fields.
 If the campaign type is *DynamicSearchAds* then you must also include the [Domain Language](#domainlanguage) and [Website](#website) fields.
 **Update:** Read-only